 Climate Science Engagement:

-I am active in public engagement, regularly taking part in events such as the Cambridge Pint of Science Festival and talking to audiences that range from school children to other scientists, on topics of climate science.
+I am an experienced climate science communicator.
+I am active in public engagement, regularly taking part in events such as the Cambridge Pint of Science Festival and talking to audiences that range from school children to other scientists on topics of climate science.
 I have media experience, as a previous British Science Association Media Fellow, as well as appearances on Channel 4 news, local radio and TV.
 I am fully DBS (CRB) checked.

 Header image from NASA’s Perpetual Ocean simulation of ECCO2.